Fattaa7/RemoteWebControl/README.md

 # RetroMan - Raspberry Pi Music Player
+## **RetroMan is now a WhatsApp Remote as well!!!**
+#
 ![RetroMan](https://github.com/Fattaa7/RetroMan/assets/49599287/5813d0aa-bf6d-43d8-9bc1-8d0c2a80a25a)

 RetroMan is a music streaming and playback system using Raspbian Lite.
 This Python project allows you to stream music from an AWS S3 bucket and play songs and playlists on a 1602 I2C LCD display.
 You can easily browse and select songs or playlists from the cloud, or download them for offline playback.
 The system is designed for both immediate playback and future listening sessions.
 - **WARNING: You use your own AWS S3 bucket!**

+RetroMan brings even more features today, introducing the **WhatsApp Remote** Since WhatsApp doesn't have its own API, RetroMan finds a way around by using a host server as the channel to access your everyday WhatsApp.
+By communicating with the host uisng Google Sheet, RetroMan overcomes such difficulties. - **further explained later** -

 ## Features